WTAP-TV: History

 WTAP is carried on multiple cable systems (in roughly a 50 mi radius of Parkersburg) stretching as far east as West Union, West Virginia, as far south as Point Pleasant, West Virginia, as far north as Guernsey County, Ohio, and as far west as Athens, Ohio.

-Programming

-Syndicated programming

-Syndicated programming on WTAP includes Wheel of Fortune, Jeopardy!, Inside Edition and Dr. Phil among others.
-All four shows are distributed by CBS Media Ventures.
+Since the 1990s, WTAP has branded exclusively with its call letters.
+While this bucks the trend of stations branding with their network and channel number during this time, it is a nod to the very high penetration of cable and satellite, which are all but essential for acceptable television in this market even in the digital era.